Vonage/vonage-dotnet-sdk/README.md

 Visual Studio 2017 is required (Community is fine). v15.5+ is recommended.

-1. Get latest code either by cloning the repository or downloading a snapshot of the source.
+1. Get the latest code either by cloning the repository or downloading a snapshot of the source.
 2. Open "Nexmo.Api.sln"
 3. Build!
 NuGet dependencies should be brought down automatically; check your settings if they are not.